-A full line of colors are available and can be intermixed to form an infinitive variety of shades.
+A full line of textile ink colors are available and can be intermixed to form an infinitive variety of shades.
 An Aquabase clear or reducer is also available and can used to lighten any color.
 The Aquabase RFU colors are supplied at an average viscosity which is satisfactory for most general printing.
-However, the printer has the option to adjust viscosity to his needs.
+However, the printer has the option to adjust viscosity to their specific needs.
 This is done easily by adding water to reduce viscosity or adding Aquabase Thickener to increase viscosity.

 It is essential that the completed print is heat cured in order to maintain good wash fastness.
 The actual time and temperature required to dry and cure a print will vary with different heating equipment.
 Forced hot air systems usually work best.
 The print itself must reach a temperature of 275F.